classicdevops/cld/README.md

 The video demonstrates interactive creation using the CLD web terminal, after creation, the user checks the status of the cloud, gets SSH access through the web interface and checks the settings and resources specified during creation

 ## Custom modules for any functionality
+Support of custom modules to expand the capabilities of the system

 <table style="max-width: 700px; margin: 30px auto">
   <tr style="border:none">
     <td width="60%" style="border:none">